-73 Pathway 2050: An Energy Plan for Jersey
+Pathway 2050: An Energy Plan for Jersey

-74 Carbon Neutral Strategy
+&lt;sup>74 Carbon Neutral Strategy

-75 Climate Conversation and the Citizens' Assembly on Climate Change
+Climate Conversation and the Citizens' Assembly on Climate Change

-76 The scope of the CNS and the time available to prepare it were both set by the States Assembly in P.27/2019
+$^{76}$ The scope of the CNS and the time available to prepare it were both set by the States Assembly in P.27/2019

-- establishing the objectives and requirements of the energy market in Jersey over the long-term, which will encompass the drive to become carbon neutral but also explore: - views on the future significance of, and routes to, a sustained and appropriate degree of energy sovereignty in the post-Brexit period; - the role of renewable energy generation in the Jersey context (including utility-scale generation in terrestrial waters) and in particular the impact that increased local generation might have on energy affordability over both the medium- and long-term; and - islanders' expectations and ambitions for decentralised energy systems in the future; and - work, stemming from P.88/201777, to review the current Electricity Law.
+- o views on the future significance of, and routes to, a sustained and appropriate degree of energy sovereignty in the post-Brexit period; - o the role of renewable energy generation in the Jersey context (including utility-scale generation in terrestrial waters) and in particular the impact that increased local generation might have on energy affordability over both the medium- and long-term; and - o islanders' expectations and ambitions for decentralised energy systems in the future; and - work, stemming from P.88/2017, to review the current Electricity Law.

-Regardless of the specific expectations of the forthcoming Carbon Neutral Roadmap, and the impact of this on issues of energy affordability and sovereignty, it is also clear that rapid changes in technology, and the increased potential to democratise power generation, distribution and storage, will create future changes to our energy system and the way we chose, use and distribute energy.
+Regardless of the specific expectations of the forthcoming Carbon Neutral Roadmap, and the impact of this on issues of energy affordability and sovereignty, it is also clear that rapid changes in technology, and the increased potential to democratise power generation, distribution and storage, will create future changes to our energy system and the way we choose, use and distribute energy.
 Future Island Plans will need to respond to this challenge.
 Building on the progress and strengthened policies set out in this Island Plan, this strategic proposal ensures that the next and future Island Plans can respond to these changes and plan confidently for future energy infrastructure requirements.

-Strategic Proposal 2 - Understanding the long-term requirements of

-Jersey's energy market
+Strategic Proposal 2 - Understanding the long-term requirements of Jersey's energy market